PickYourOwn.org

 All fruits and vegetables contain enzymes and bacteria that, over time, break down the destroy nutrients and change the color, flavor, and texture of food during frozen storage. eggplant requires a brief heat treatment, called blanching, in boiling water or steam, to destroy the enzymes before freezing.
 Cook (blanch) the eggplant for 4 minutes.

 Begin counting the blanching time as soon as you place the eggplant in the boiling water.
 Cover the kettle and boil at a high temperature for the required length of time.
 You may use the same blanching water several times (up to 5).
-Be sure to add more hot water from the tap from time to time to keep the water level at the required height.
+Be sure to add more water from time to time to keep the water level at the required height.

 Step 7 - Cool the eggplant